chiragm008/SmallCaseAssignment/README.md

 Command to run the API tests        > pytest -v --html=report.html test_API.py (Not required in this project) Command to run the UI tests         > pytest -v --html=report.html test_UI.py Command to run all the tests        > pytest -v --html=report.html

+QUESTION: If you were given more time to improve your solution what would you improve and why?
+Answer: If given more time I would have tried implementing the same using more effective locators.
+As it would be faster and more efficient.